intel/inference-model-manager/docs/exampleinstallation.md

 - Access to docker registry
 - Identity provider supported by DEX connectors
-- DNS records for Management API, oauth2 server and Inference Endpoints
+- DNS records for Management API, oauth2 server and Inference Endpoints Inference Model Manager requires DNS CNAME records pointing to ingress-nginx service.
+Later in this procedure this domain will be called imm.example.com.
+This example installation guide needs mgt.imm.example.com for Management API, dex.example.com for Dex, and wildcard *.grpc.example.com for inference endpoints.
 - helm installed https://docs.helm.sh/using_helm/

 Before installation of IMM, make sure to have following: